pratap-rc/Chrome-JSON-Viewer/README.md

 1. Navigate to a web page that displays raw JSON data (e.g., an API endpoint response).
 2. If the extension successfully detects valid JSON, the page content will be automatically replaced with the syntax-highlighted beautified version.
+3. The extension automatically adapts to your system's light or dark mode preference.
-3. Use the "View Raw JSON" button to toggle back to the original unformatted view.
+4. Use the "View Raw JSON" button to toggle back to the original unformatted view.
-4. Click the "Download JSON" button to download the beautified content as a `beautified.json` file.
+5. Click the "Download JSON" button to download the beautified content as a `beautified.json` file.

 ## Files